iAmHus/access-log-analyzer/Readme.md

 - Run the script using the 'sh deploy.sh'

 ```
-# Navigate to the folder you are willing to pull the project into and create a test dir
+# Create and navigate a test dir to pull the project and run it in

 mkdir test
+cd test

 git clone https://github.com/iAmHus/access-log-analyzer